criticalfault/nullsheen_main_site/content/posts/ghostbusters-rpg-with-shadowrun.md

 ## Game Masters Section

-So you have taken on the responsibility of running Ghost Busters Role Playing Game!
+So you have taken on the responsibility of running Ghostbusters Role Playing Game!
 You’ve got big shoes to fill but don’t worry most of the stress is going to fall onto the players you just have to make sure they don’t do anything way…way out there.

 ### Building Records
 After your players have created their characters they are going to need a base of operations.
 This requires two things, money and planning.
 First the players need to decide what type of location their building is going, and then what is going into it.
 More than likely they are going to spit out actual locations at you.
 Your job is to decide what type of location that is low, medium, high, or luxurious.